dainst/idai-field/server/deployment_example/README.md

 ## Prerequisites

-We will use [Docker](https://docs.docker.com/get-started/overview/) with [docker-compose](https://docs.docker.com/compose/).
+We will use [Docker](https://docs.docker.com/get-started/overview/).
 For this guide there are two Docker concepts to be aware of:
 1. images
 2. containers

-You can think of a Docker image as the bundled blueprint for running an application, and of a Docker container as a running instance.
+You can think of a Docker image as the bundled packages containing the application, and of a Docker container as a running instance.

 For more details please refer to the Docker/docker-compose documentation.